How to Insert Image Inside a Cell in Google Sheets (3 Methods)

 Conclusion

-Before sharing your sheet, adjust the row height and column width so images are clearly visible.
+Before sharing the sheet, check the row height and column width so each image is easy to view.